johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

     alt="Eye of the Beholder, real CRT vs shader comparison" width="100%" >}}

-  Comparison of real C= 1084S monitor photos to the CRT emulation presented in this article and to raw bilinear sharp upscaling.
+  Comparison of real C= 1084S monitor photos to the CRT emulation presented in this article, and to raw sharp bilinear upscaling.

 {{< /figure >}}